Breast infections are a common part of breastfeeding but don’t pose a risk to your baby.

-A breast infection, also known as mastitis, is an infection that occurs in the tissue of the breast.
-Breast infections are most common among women who are breastfeeding, when the nipples become cracked and sore, allowing bacteria from a baby’s mouth to enter the breast.
-This is known as lactation mastitis.
-Mastitis also occurs in women who are not breastfeeding, but this is rare.
+A breast infection, also known as mastitis, is an infection that occurs within the tissue of the breast.
+Breast infections are most common among women who are breastfeeding, when bacteria from a baby’s mouth enters and infects the breast.
+This is also known as lactation mastitis.
+Mastitis also occurs in women who aren’t breastfeeding, but this is not as common.

 Infection typically affects the fatty tissue in the breast, causing swelling, lumps, and pain.
-Though most infections are due to breastfeeding or clogged milk ducts, some breast infections are associated with rare kinds of breast cancer.
+Although most infections are due to breastfeeding or clogged milk ducts, a small percentage of breast infections are associated with rare kinds of breast cancer.

 Non-lactational mastitis occurs in women with weakened immune systems, including women who have had lumpectomies with radiation therapy and women with diabetes.
 Some infection-like symptoms are a sign of inflammatory breast cancer, but this is very rare.

-Subareolar abscesses occur when the glands under the nipple become blocked, and an infection develops under the skin.
+Subareolar abscesses occur when the glands under the nipple become blocked and an infection develops under the skin.
 This can form a hard, pus-filled lump that may need to be drained.
-This normally only occurs in non-lactating women, however, there are no known risk factors for this condition.
+This type of abscess normally only occurs in non-lactating women, and there are no known risk factors for it.

-Symptoms of a breast infection can start very suddenly, and may include:
+Symptoms of a breast infection can start suddenly and may include:

-- one breast that is larger than the other due to abnormal swelling
+- abnormal swelling, leading to one breast becoming larger than the other

 - breast tenderness